At our All Hallow Eve revel, Scabface boasted that Queen Puss had been so affrighted by his assalt on White-Hall she was now clean mad.

-“Much given,” sayt he, “to thrusting her sword into the wall-cloth.
+“She’s much given,” sayt he, “to thrusting it into the wall-cloth.
 No cat will hide behind it for fear of being mistook for me and slain.”

 “How know you this?”
 I arrkst.